linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 ## Tech Stack
 * React with TypeScript: Frontend framework - required for the task
 * Apollo Client: For handling GraphQL queries and managing local/global app state.
 Chosen due to TS support, alongisde the efficient query handling.
 * GraphQL: API query language used to fetch dog breed data from the server.
-The reason for usin GraphQL was the flexible queries, allowing the clients to request only the data needed, an dalso the single GraphQL endpoint solution, simplifying the API management.
+Required for the task.
 * MongoDB: Database for storing dog breed information.
 MongoDB is a document oriented structure, which is great for storing semi-structured data like features of a dog breed.
 It also scales, meaning the app can be extended without database troubles.
 * STATE MANAGEMENT - The state is managed using Redux.
 The development team chose redux to store the entire application state in a single centralized store, making it easy to manage and debug.
 * UI-libraries - Materials UI  was chosen for its great UI components on the frontend.